Teradata Transactions: Main Characteristics and Best Practices

 Using Multi-Statement Request As Explicit Transaction

-But what happens if there is an error during executing the INSERT statement (i.e., the second statement)?
+What happens if an error occurs while executing the INSERT statement, specifically the second statement?

-Suppose we run both statements in an explicit transaction (explicitly defining it or using a multi-statement request).
-In that case, the table’s content will be the same as before the transaction was executed.
-Neither the DELETE statement nor the INSERT statement changes the target table “TestTable”.
+Suppose we execute both statements within an explicit transaction (either by explicitly defining it or using a multi-statement request).
+In that case, the table “TestTable” content will remain unchanged from its state before the transaction.
+Neither the DELETE nor the INSERT statement will alter the target table.

-Furthermore, any request using the table “TestTable” after the DELETE statement might be accessed with a dirty read or an empty or inconsistent table.
+Requests using “TestTable” after the DELETE statement may result in a dirty read or an inconsistent table.

 Transaction Types And Restartability